-From left, Justin Cummings, Ami Chen Mills and Shebreh Kalantari-Johnson are candidates for District 3 Santa Cruz County supervisor in the June 7 election.
+From left, Justin Cummings, Ami Chen Mills and Shebreh Kalantari-Johnson were candidates for District 3 Santa Cruz County supervisor in the June 7 election.
 (Photos by Devi Pride, Andrew Rogers and J. Guevara)

-The District 3 supervisor race has three candidates vying for one seat.
-A candidate wins if they get more than 50% of the vote.
-If no candidate gets the majority, then the top two candidates face off in the Nov.
+The District 3 supervisor June 7 primary had three candidates vying for one seat.
+Since no candidate received more than 50% of the vote, the top two candidates will face off in the Nov.
 8 election.

 This race is decided by voters on the North Coast and most of the City of Santa Cruz.
 Santa Cruz Local interviewed and surveyed more than 100 District 3 residents about what issues they want the candidates to address.